Alisher Usmanov: Everton F.C.

 In January 2017, Usmanov's holding company, USM, entered a five-year, $15 million+ deal with Everton F.C. for the naming rights of the club's training ground, Finch Farm.
-Usmanov's accountant and partner in USM holdings is Farhad Moshiri, the current majority shareholder of Everton, and former co-owner of Usmanov's Arsenal shares, Red and White holdings.
+Usmanov's accountant and partner in USM holdings is Farhad Moshiri, the former majority shareholder of Everton and former co-owner of Usmanov's Arsenal shares, Red and White holdings.
 In 2019 Megafon became the sleeve sponsor for the men's training wear of Everton and its official matchday presenting partner.
 In 2020 MegaFon expanded their commercial agreement with Everton to become the main sponsor of the women's team.
+Companies with Usmanov’s interest continued to provide funding for the club despite the fact that he was barred from entering the UK in 2021.

-In March 2022, Everton suspended its sponsorship ties with USM and MegaFon in light of the Russian invasion of Ukraine.
+In March 2022, Everton suspended its sponsorship ties with USM and MegaFon due to the Russian invasion of Ukraine.

 International Fencing Federation (FIE)

 A former sabre fencer for the former Uzbek Soviet Socialist Republic, Usmanov supported the promotion of fencing through his charity fund "For the Future of Fencing", created in 2004.

 He was president of the Russian Fencing Federation from 2001 to 2009.
 He was concurrently president of the European Fencing Confederation from 2005 to 2009.

 He was elected president of the International Fencing Federation (FIE) in 2008 with 66 votes to 61 for incumbent president René Roch.
 He was re-elected in 2012 and 2016.
-In 2021, Usmanov was re-elected by acclamation to a fourth term, for which he was congratulated by Vladimir Putin.
+In 2021, Usmanov was re-elected by acclamation to a fourth term.

-In that position, Usmanov implemented a number of initiatives, including the expansion of the Olympic fencing programme to 12 disciplines.
+In that position Usmanov implemented a number of initiatives, including the expansion of the Olympic fencing programme to 12 disciplines.

-On 28 February 2022, in reaction to the Russian invasion of Ukraine, the European Union blacklisted Usmanov, imposing an EU-wide travel ban on him and freezing all of his assets.
-The EU stated: "He has been referred to as one of Vladimir Putin's favourite oligarchs."
-Following the imposition of the sanctions on him, Usmanov announced on 1 March 2022, in an accusatory letter, that he was stepping down as FIE President.

-Despite Usmanov's temporary resignation, on 10 March 2023, the FIE became the first Olympic governing body to officially reinstate Russian and Belarusian athletes and officials, in time for the start of the qualification for the 2024 Summer Olympics.
+Following the imposition of the sanctions on Usmanov, he announced on 1 March 2022, that he was stepping down as FIE President.
+He didn't resign but suspended himself, with Emmanuel Katsiadakis replacing him temporarily as "Interim President".
+On 30 November 2024, Usmanov was re-elected for a new term as President and he suspended himself from the role again.
+Emmanuel Katsiadakis was appointed again Interim President.

 Other

-In February 2008, Metalloinvest became sponsor of Dinamo Moscow, a football team in Russia's capital.
+In February 2008, Metalloinvest became sponsor of FC Dynamo Moscow, a football team in Russia's capital.
 His Metalloinvest group's name replaced the Xerox Corporation's on its players' shirts as part of the $7 million deal.

 Usmanov was a member of the Councils of the 2014 Sochi XXII Olympic Winter Games and XI Paralympic Winter Games.
 He is also a member of the Board of Trustees of the Russian Olympian Sportsmen Support Fund.
 In 2015 it was announced that USM invested the equivalent of US$100 million in the Eastern European eSports team Virtus.pro.